nullrocket/gitbook/passpack-it-button/auto-login.md

 Double click on your _Passpack It!_ button.
 In the window that pops up, click on the copy/paste tab.
 If you've stored the _Company_ name in the notes section of your entry, then you can simply copy and paste all the info directly into the login form.

+### I Don't Want to Keep Passpack Open.
+Is There An Option for That?

+Yes, there is.
+Go to **Auto-login &gt; Options for power users**.
+Please make sure you understand [how this works, and the implications](https://support.passpack.com/hc/en-us/articles/200254369).